RENCI/ninjato/README.md

 ## Development Setup

-This section provides guidance for setting up docker-based girder server and React-based client development and deployment environments for the ninjato tool.
+This section provides guidance for setting up docker-based girder server and React-based client development and deployment environments for the ninjatō tool.

 ### Prerequisite